voutilad/bolt-proxy/README.md

 3. With the proper protocol-aware protocol design, it should be possible to deploy this bolt-proxy on the edge and keep the Neo4j cluster configured for just internal k8s networking (which is easy).

+## Expected Limitations

+1. Bolt protocol auth happens before the client declares their intention (read vs. write transaction), so there will probably be funny business related to auth'ing a client in one connection, but then mapping that client onto a new connection to the proper database reader or writer instance.

+2. Yes, another point of failure.
+Whatever.

 # Usage